Great interior; steering and handling almost feels like a car; impressive array of technology

 |Roadside Assistance||5 Years/60,000 Miles Qualified Fleet Purchases|

-2018 Ford F-150 -- The Ford F-150 is strong competitor, offering V6, turbocharged V6 and V8 power, excellent capabilities, great gas mileage and a long list of trim levels ranging from basic to high luxury.
+2016 Ford F-150 -- The newly redesigned F-150 strong competitor, offering V6 and V8 power, excellent capabilities, great gas mileage and a long list of trim levels ranging from basic to high luxury.

-2018 RAM 1500 -- The RAM 1500 boasts muscular styling, HEMI V8 power and an available air suspension.
+2016 RAM 1500 -- Formerly the Dodge Ram, the RAM 1500 boasts muscular styling, HEMI V8 power and available air suspension.
 We also like its optional diesel engine, which is now offered on light-duty models.

-2018 Toyota Tundra -- The Tundra doesn't have the same wide-ranging lineup as the Silverado -- but it's getting close.
-Shoppers who pick the Tundra will find a refined, muscular pickup with many great standard features and options, but a much lower tow rating.
+2016 Toyota Tundra -- The Tundra doesn't have the same wide-ranging lineup as the Silverado -- but it's getting close.
+Shoppers who pick the Tundra will find a refined, muscular pickup with many great standard features and options.

-Used GMC Sierra Denali -- If you want more features and bolder styling than you can get with the Silverado, you may want to consider its upscale 2012-2015 GMC Sierra Denali twin.
+Used GMC Sierra Denali -- If you want more features and bolder styling than you can get in the Silverado, you may want to consider its upscale GMC Sierra Denali twin.
 Prices are higher, though, so you might have to check out a used model.